Heathen Lexicon

 Erilaz: an honorable adult Heathen man or woman of extraordinary esoteric ability; typically holding leadership positions among their folk community; erudite & passionate in the practice of their Native Faith; having arcane and advanced knowledge in the use of Runes.

-Ewer: a traditional wood or metal vessel to contain the cremated remains, decorated with Runes and the likeness of the deceased.
+Ewer: a customary wood or metal vessel that would contain a Thane’s cremated remains, traditionally decorated with Runes and the likeness of the deceased.

 Fastheldi: Determination; Fastheldi represents at the same time determination, perseverance, and tenacity.
 Acting and behaving with strength of character, resolve, resoluteness and firmness of purpose.
 Not giving up and getting things done.

-Feast: also, Veizla, a meal as part of Deity worship, from Proto-Indo-European *dʰéh1s (“god, godhead, deity”); see also Ancient Greek θεός (Theσs, “God, Goddess”).
+Feast: also Veizla, a meal as part of honoring Deities, from Proto-Indo-European *dʰéh1s (“God, Godhead, Deity”); related to Ancient Greek θεός (Theσs, “God, Goddess”).

 Final-Journey: called Lokaferd; Death Rite & Ritual; See page 28 of the Ritus-Book; Heathen funeral service.